 I wholeheartedly agree with that sentiment.
 Though I have been immersed in a world of nutrition for more than half my life, I have come to realise and appreciate the infinite other ways that food can nourish us, far beyond the nutrition it provides.

 For me, food at its heart offers the opportunity of connection – connection to each other, our place in this world, and ourselves.

 Our modern way of food has detached us from the things that matter.
 We live in a time when many of us have had little involvement in our food before it arrives at our table, and this has had notable effects on what we eat and how our food is produced.

-Reconnection is central to reimagining a way of food that is healthy for both people and planet, but that is a challenge in and of itself.
+Reconnection is central to reimagining a way of food that is healthy for us and the natural systems that we are part of.
+Even though that is a challenge in and of itself.
 Our busy lives can leave little time or headspace to entertain new ways of doing things, even something as fundamental as how we go about feeding ourselves.
 But I believe we must try.
 We owe it to future generations to create a world in which they can thrive.